NYPL/nypl-design-system/src/react-components/README.md

 For active local development, run `npm run watch-webpack`.
 This allows webpack to actively watch for any new changes and build a new `design-system-react-components.min.js` bundle.

-Troubleshooting note: If you receive a permissions error related to `icons` when running `npm link`, delete the empty `@nypl` folder under `react-components/node_modules` and try again
+Troubleshooting note: If you receive a permissions error related to `icons` when running `npm link`, remove `react-components/node_modules` and run `npm install` from inside `react-components`.